 Direct final rule.

-The Environmental Protection Agency (EPA) is approving a revision to the Alabama State Implementation Plan (SIP) submitted by the Alabama Department of Environmental Management (ADEM) on October 26, 2015.
+The Environmental Protection Agency (EPA) is approving a portion of a revision to the Alabama State Implementation Plan (SIP) submitted by the Alabama Department of Environmental Management (ADEM) on May 8, 2013.
 The revision modifies the definition of “volatile organic compounds” (VOC).
-Specifically, the revision adds three compounds to the list of those excluded from the VOC definition on the basis that these compounds make a negligible contribution to tropospheric ozone formation.
+Specifically, the revision adds one compound to the list of those excluded from the VOC definition on the basis that this compound makes a negligible contribution to tropospheric ozone formation.
 This action is being taken pursuant to the Clean Air Act (CAA or Act).

 FOR FURTHER INFORMATION CONTACT:

-Richard Wong, Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.
-The telephone number is (404) 562-8726.
-Mr. Wong can also be reached via electronic mail at email@example.com.End Further Info End Preamble Start Supplemental Information
+Sean Lakeman, Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.
+Mr. Lakeman can be reached by phone at (404) 562-9043 or via electronic mail at firstname.lastname@example.org.

 II.
 Analysis of State's Submittal

-These changes are consistent with section 110 of the CAA and meet the regulatory requirements pertaining to SIPs.
+This change is consistent with section 110 of the CAA and meets the regulatory requirements pertaining to SIPs.
 Pursuant to CAA section 110(l), the Administrator shall not approve a revision of a plan if the revision would interfere with any applicable requirement concerning attainment and reasonable further progress (as defined in CAA section 171), or any other applicable requirement of the Act.
-The revision to Rule 335-3-1-.02(gggg) is approvable under section 110(l) because it reflects changes to federal regulations based on findings that the three aforementioned compounds are negligibly reactive.
+The revision to Rule 335-3-1-.02(gggg) is approvable under section 110(l) because it reflects changes to federal regulations based on findings that the aforementioned compound is negligibly reactive.